opendevshop/devshop/index.md

 Installation
 ------------

-See INSTALL.md for installation instructions.
+See [the installation instructions](install.md) for detailed information on installing DevShop.

 Usage
 -----